-Newsflash 2010 Oncologist and Cardiologists need to know in patients treated with VEGF inhibitors...12
+Newsflash 2010 Oncologist and Cardiologists need to know in patients treated with VEGF inhibitors...

-- "The VEGF [vascular endothelial growth factor] inhibitors are potentially life-saving in the treatment of cancer, the authors note, but their mechanism of action can lead to cardiovascular adverse effects which in some cases have led to treatment cessation and even life-threatening consequences - "Hypertension has been reported as an adverse event of all of these drugs, and in some cases the BP elevation has been "dramatic," the authors write."
+• "The VEGF [vascular endothelial growth factor] inhibitors are potentially life-saving in the treatment of cancer, the authors note, but their mechanism of action can lead to cardiovascular adverse effects which in some cases have led to treatment cessation and even life-threatening consequences.